-What to Substitute for Kaffir Lime Leaves
+Kaffir Lime Leaves Substitute

 It is not true that there is no substitute for kaffir lime leaves in Thai cooking.
 You can simply substitute lime zest to get a wonderful fresh lime scent and citrusy flavor that adds zing and freshness to your dish.
 A regular "everyday" Persian lime, like the kind you find at grocery stores, will do just fine.
 Better yet, use a combination of lime and lemon zest.
 Generally, about 1 and 1/2 teaspoons of finely chopped lime zest can be used in place of one kaffir lime leaf.
 Try one teaspoon of lime zest and 1/2 teaspoon of lemon zest, and then adjust to your taste.

 This article contains one or more Amazon affiliate links.
 See full disclosure.